 Freezing rain differs from sleet because the snowflake melts entirely and doesn’t freeze until coming in contact with cold objects.
-This occurs because the warm layer being extremely deep, and the cold layer very thin, perhaps just a few feet off the ground.
+This occurs because the warm layer is extremely deep, and the cold layer is very thin, perhaps just a few feet off the ground.

 Sleet occurs when the snowflake only melts partially and refreezes due to a much deeper cold layer at the surface.
 Here the warm layer is sandwiched between the cold layer at the base of the cloud and a deep cold layer near the surface.

 Of the two, sleet is far less dangerous as you still can get some traction.
 On the other hand, freezing rain forms ice, which you can not get any traction on.